Microblading Encyclopedia

 Proper aftercare is critical — your results are 50% my skill and 50% your aftercare.
 Key aftercare rules include keeping brows dry for 10 days, avoiding sun exposure, no picking or scratching, and applying thin ointment layers as directed.

-Read our complete PMU aftercare guide and review the pre & post care instructions.
+Read my complete PMU aftercare guide and review the pre & post care instructions.

 11. Touch-Ups & Maintenance